Putting Children Up for Adoption Together

 The Importance of Sibling Groups

-Whether it is financial anxiety, lack of support or behavioral issues that brought you to this thought, we’re here to help.
+If you’ve found yourself confronted with the thought, “I don’t want my children,” because of financial anxiety, lack of support or behavioral issues, we’re here to help.
 You’re not alone in feeling helpless as a parent.
 Things seem so difficult; the only way for everyone to have a better life seems to be putting children up for adoption.
+You can call 1-800-ADOPTION for free information and support now.

 You probably have a lot of questions now.

-We’re going to answer these questions and provide you with practical, helpful information.
+You can place children for adoption together, and adoption agencies like American Adoptions will place siblings with the same family whenever possible.
+In this guide, we’re going to answer these questions in more detail and provide you with practical, helpful information.
 The situation you are in is challenging, but not impossible.
 You can find a solution for yourself and your children that brings everyone to a better place in life.

 When you are having thoughts like, “I don’t want my children,” you need to make sure these are not fleeting thoughts or temporary difficulties.
 Depression, anxiety and many other things can lead you to feel like parenting is impossible.
 It is a more common thought for mothers than you may think, and, in many cases, it is only a tough season of life.

 Putting children up for adoption is a life-changing decision.
 That’s why it’s important to be 100 percent sure that adoption is the best choice for you and for your children.
-To help determine this, you may want to ask questions like:
+Adoption is a brave and selfless way to give your baby the best life possible.

 The Importance of Sibling Groups Staying Together

-After you’ve worked through the questions and other possible options, you may realize that putting your children up for adoption is the best path forward.
+Putting your children up for adoption is an incredibly selfless and heroic act.
 This decision undoubtedly comes from a place of love, because you are trying to do what is best for you and for your kids.
 There are a few things you should know.

 First, you are not “giving up” by choosing adoption.
 It is common to hear phrases like “give up children” or “giving your kids up for adoption.”
 But when you choose adoption, you are making a brave decision.
 There’s no “giving up” here — only giving a chance at a better life.

-Second, you should know that it is incredibly important for your children to stay together, if at all possible.
+Second, if you are placing more than one child for adoption at the same time, you should know that it is incredibly important for your children to stay together, if at all possible.
 It is likely you are wondering whether siblings will get separated when putting children up for adoption.
 A bulk of research has shown how important it is to maintain a sibling connection through adoption.

 There are some myths about siblings in adoption, like that it is good for an older child to have space from a younger sibling, or that separating brothers and sisters will prevent sibling rivalry.
 These are not true.
 Maintaining sibling groups in adoption will help children cope with this transition.
 A sibling is someone who you can trust and relate to, which is a vital relationship for any child in the adoption process.